echoedinvoker/vue/11-forms/145-basic-validation/memo.md

 - We just need to deal with the conditions for the class to appear, and then we simply write the class style.
   - This type of operation allows for easy division of labor.

+- You can also use dialog component to show off validation fail.